1. Introduction

 }

-When the generic class is used, type arguments must be provided for each of the type parameters:
+the generic class is used, type arguments must be provided for each of the type

 int i = pair.First; // TFirst is int